Miccighel/MichaelSoprano/content/authors/admin/_index.md

 ---

 Welcome to my personal webpage.
-I am a Postdoctoral Researcher at the University of Udine, affiliated with the [Social, Mobile, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/).
+I am a Researcher at the University of Udine, affiliated with the [Social, Mobile, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/).
 I hold a PhD in Computer Science and Mathematical and Physical Sciences.

 My research interests center on Human Computation, Crowdsourcing, and Information Retrieval.